amukher3/Identifying-Malaria-infected-cells.-/README.md

 If trained on a relatively smaller chunk of training data,regularization,drop-out might not be needed.

 ***Results***
-The best model weight seemed to have good accuracy of around `0.95` on the test and the prediction-set.
+The best model did have a good accuracy of around `0.95` on the test and the prediction-set.

 _`Queries/questions/bugs can be reported to abhi0787@gmail.com amukher3@rockets.utoledo.edu`_

+***P.S***: The trained model(weights) didn't generalize satisfactorily to some of the infected cell images of different diseaseses that I could gather from the internet.
+The images looked very different from the ones that were used in training.
+Although, the model didn't generalize to the images that were used, it might still be worthwhile to test it on images of infected cells from various diseases and note down the accuracy.

+Although, due to scarcity of openly available data-sets this might turn out to be a bit of a daunting task.
+The model is _`NOT`_ meant to generalize to images of Plasma cells.